COMPASS in Texas

 COMPASS test and admission/placement in Texas State University

-For math placement in Texas State University, at least three subtests out of the five available in the Texas COMPASS test are required.
-So a choice of at least three subtests from pre-algebra, algebra, college algebra, trigonometry and geometry is mandatory.
+For Math placement in Texas State University, at least three subtests of COMPASS are required.
+Therefore, a choice of at least three subtests from Pre-Algebra, Algebra, College Algebra, Trigonometry and Geometry is mandatory.
 The exact sub scores for each placement domain are mentioned on the official website at http://www.txstate.edu/trec/Math-Placement---TSI/compass.html

 Fees and timings:

 While the test is untimed, a minimum of one hour should be allowed for completion of one subtest.
 For one or two subtests, the test can be taken at any time during the lab testing hours, which can be found at http://www.txstate.edu/trec/EFC--CBE-/testCalendar.html